The zero capillarity limit for the Euler-Korteweg system with no-flux boundary conditions: Preliminaries and statement of the main results

-Moreover, the total energy $E_{EK}$ is formally conserved along solutions to \eqref{EK}.
-Indeed, no dissipative effects are encoded in system \eqref{EK} and the only natural a priori estimates on $(\rho, u)$ are the ones given by \eqref{total energy EK}.
+Finally, the last term in \eqref{eq:en_EK} accounts for the contribution from the capillary energy.
+The total energy $E_{EK}$ is formally conserved along the flow \eqref{EK}.
+No dissipative effects are encoded in system \eqref{EK} and the only natural a priori estimates on $(\rho, u)$ are the ones given by \eqref{eq:en_EK}.

 In particular, the only available bound on $u$ is in $L^2(\Omega;\rho\,dx)$, which implies that no control on the velocity field is available in the vacuum region $\{\rho=0\}$.

-For this reason, it seems more convenient to write the system in terms of the mass and momentum densities $\rho$ and $J=\rho u$, respectively.
+Since we consider global-in-time finite energy weak solutions, we are interested in allowing for the mass density to vanish.
+For this reason, it seems more convenient to study the system by considering the mass and momentum densities $\rho$ and $J=\rho u$, respectively.
 In this way, the total energy becomes

-For a finite energy state $(\rho, J)$ we then have that $J=0$ a.e. on $\{\rho=0\}$.
-In fact, for the purpose of our analysis, it will be also convenient to consider the pseudovelocity field
+This approach is customary for inviscid compressible models such as the compressible Euler system, see \cite{feireisl2025well} for instance.
+For $(\rho, J)$ to be of finite energy, we must have that $J=0$ a.e. on $\{\rho=0\}$.
+In fact, for the purpose of our analysis, it is convenient to denote the \emph{pseudovelocity} field

 for which the energy bound yields $\Lambda\in L^\infty_tL^2_x$.
-The vector field $\Lambda$ does not have a clear physical interpretation, however it allows to provide a good definition (in the distributional sense, at least) to all terms in \eqref{EK}-\eqref{total energy EK} involving the velocity field.
-For convenience, we also define the following auxiliary state functions,
+The vector field $\Lambda$ does not have a clear physical interpretation.
+However, its notion turns out to be useful to provide a rigorous definition of finite energy weak solutions to \eqref{EK}.